shayan-najd/QFeldspar/README.md

 To be able to load project files in GHCi:

-* copy the customized GHCi configuartion file ".ghci" to the your home directory.
+* execute "setpermissions", or set the access permissions right so ghci loads the local .ghci files, or copy the customized GHCi configuartion file ".ghci" to the your home directory
-  (or set the access permissions right, so ghci loads the local .ghci files)

 To get started with some examples: